 It is our honor to welcome you to the University of Kentucky Hematology and Oncology Fellowship Program website.
 The goal of our program is to train our fellows to be competent and independent in providing excellent care to patients with solid and hematologic malignancies.
-Whether you choose private or academic medicine in the future, we aim to prepare you to handle any challenge is this progressive field.
+Whether you choose private or academic medicine in the future, we aim to prepare you to handle any challenge in this progressive field.

 The Markey Cancer Center is home to world-renowned translational researchers and subspecialty hematology and oncology faculty who are experts in their respective areas of cancer care.
-The Markey Cancer Center is a National Cancer Institute designated center, and our cancer programs are rapidly growing with continued success in increasing clinical translational, phase I/II research as well as patient numbers.
+The Markey Cancer Center is a National Cancer Institute-designated center, and our cancer programs are rapidly growing with continued success in increasing clinical translational, phase I/II research as well as patient numbers.
 This is an exciting time to be a part of cancer care at the University of Kentucky!